Indecomposable orthogonal invariants of several matrices over a field of positive characteristic: Introduction

 where $(B)_{ij}$ stands for the $(i,j)^{\rm th}$ entry of a matrix $B$.
-Denote by $R_{+}^{O(n)}$ and $R_{-}^{O(n)}$, respectively, the algebra generated by $\si_k(A)$, where $A$ ranges over monomials in $X_1^{+},\ldots,X_d^{+}$ and $X_1^{-},\ldots,X_d^{-}$, respectively.
-Note that in each of the considered cases we can assume that $A$ is {\it primitive}, i.e., is not equal to the power of a shorter monomial.
+The algebra $R_{+}^{O(n)}$ ($R_{-}^{O(n)}$, respectively) of {\it $O(n)$-invariants of symmetric} ({\it skew-symmetric}, respectively) {\it matrices} is generated by $\si_t(A)$, where $A$ ranges over monomials in $X_1^{+},\ldots,X_d^{+}$ ($X_1^{-},\ldots,X_d^{-}$, respectively).
+Note that in each of the considered cases we can assume that $A$ is {\it primitive}, i.e., is not equal to a power of a shorter monomial.
 By the Hilbert--Nagata Theorem on invariants, these algebras of invariants are finitely generated, but the mentioned generating systems are infinite.